Aidil Sharin Sahak: Persikabo 1973

 On 7 January 2023, Aidil was announced as the new head coach of Indonesian Liga 1 team, Persikabo 1973 on an initial 5-month contract.
 He is the first Singaporean to coach an Indonesian team since Fandi Ahmad coached Pelita Jaya from 2006 to 2010.

-Aidin Sharin leaves the club by mutual agreement, on 23 July 2023, citing family matters as the reason for his departure.
+Aidin Sharin left the club by mutual agreement, on 23 July 2023, citing family matters as the reason for his departure.

 Kuching City

-Aidil Sharin returned to Malaysia when Kuching City announced him as their new head coach on 2 August 2023.
-He will join fellow countrymen, Fandi Ahmad who is coaching Sri Pahang in the 2023 Malaysia Super League.
-Aidil Sharin took over a Kuching City at the time on the lower end of the 2023 Malaysia Super League which is on a 17-game winless run finishing 13th out of 14 in the league table.
+Aidil Sharin returned to Malaysia when Kuching City unveiled him as their new head coach on 2 August 2023.
+He joined fellow compatriot Fandi Ahmad, who coached Sri Pahang in the 2023 Malaysia Super League season.
+Aidil Sharin took over Kuching City towards the end of the 2023 Malaysia Super League season, taking over with the team on a 17-game winless run, finishing 13th out of 14 in the league table.
 He guided the club to a great run in the 2023 MFL Challenge Cup winning 4–0 on aggregate against his former club, Kedah Darul Aman in the quarter-finals, a 3–1 on aggregate against Kelantan United in the semi-finals which saw the club first ever cup final in their history in which Kuching City lost 4–1 against PDRM in the final.